 The other tenant-DIY way is for you to literally film your newly rented property top to bottom via smartphone or camera and thus ensure you have proof of its condition prior to you moving in.

-Bare in mind that it is in your landlord’s interest to have the best property condition possible!
+Bear in mind that it is in your landlord’s interest to have the best property condition possible!

 If you really put the time and effort into doing everything yourself, make sure everything is well-documented, or in other words – ensure a clean and steady picture of furnishing condition, carpet condition, bathroom and etc.